-These are skills that are responsible for the acquisition of reading in children.
+These are skills that are responsible for children's success in learning to read.
 They develop before the child actually begins learning to read.
 Precursor skills include, for example:

-- Phonological awareness: refers to an individual's awareness of the phonological structure, or sound structure, of spoken words (see below). - Attention: the ability to concentrate sufficiently on a text. - Linguistic short-term memory: the ability, for example, to remember at the end of a sentence how it started.
+- Phonological awareness: Refers to an individual's awareness of the phonological structure, or sound structure, of spoken words (see below). - Attention: The ability to concentrate sufficiently on a text. - Verbal short-term memory: The ability, for example, to remember at the end of a sentence how it started.